Back to blog

 Competitor analysis is not a research project.
 It is a sales weapon.
 Build it like one.

-If you need help turning competitor intelligence into a positioning system your whole company uses, see how I work with B2B SaaS teams.
+If you need help turning competitor intelligence into a positioning system your whole company uses, see how B2B SaaS product marketing consulting works.
 For more frameworks, visit the Rushogen blog.

 Author